-Amber Goldsmith – the fan-Karen mentioned at one point in this piece as someone who has tried to get Black writer Ashley Reese fired for her Snapewives piece for Jezebel– tagged Teen Vogue telling them I say “pretty clearly” that shipping Rey/Kylo makes people automatically racist… and then links to a post that clearly shows repeated use of the word ‘some” and talks about fandom trends.
+Amber Goldsmith – the fan-Karen mentioned at one point in this piece (ETA 4/6/2021 with DIRECT LINK TO SCREENSHOT) as someone who has tried to get Black writer Ashley Reese fired for her Snapewives piece for Jezebel– tagged Teen Vogue telling them I say “pretty clearly” that shipping Rey/Kylo makes people automatically racist… and then links to a post that clearly shows repeated use of the word ‘some” and talks about fandom trends.

 But she doesn’t have to post where I have said plainly that these fans are racist.
 She just has to imply, like Comicsgators and the F@ndom Menace do all the time when they attack BIPOC in fandom, that I am “wrongfully” casting innocent BIPOC as racists for no reason.
 Because even though people are clicking through to the piece she linked to… they’re not actually reading it.

 Because they don’t have to.
 They already believe her.